robinkraft/web-mapping/lecture2/Lecture2.md

 You can measure distances (and make many other measurements in PostGIS) using meter units if you run the measurements with data on a globe.
 So we need to project `the_geom` and our point to PostGIS geography type.
 We can do this by appending `::geography` to both of them in the function call, as below.
 Notice that we need to divide the value returned by `ST_Distance()` by 1000 to go from meters to kilometers.

 Let's calculate distance to USF for each row in the table.
+We'll use the original data set - not the copy - so that we retain the daily updates.

 ```sql
 SELECT